 Living nearly 100 years during the pivotal turn of the century and into 1950, Irish playwright George Bernard Shaw witnessed quite a bit – Groundbreaking inventions, world wars, and even a pandemic as dreadful as COVID.
-One of his more famous quotes is a testament to the transformations that unfolded in his lifetime and is as resonant today as it was when he wrote it.
+One of his more famous quotes is a testament to the transformations that unfolded in his lifetime and is as resonant today within a stronger organizational culture as it was when he wrote it.

 How change leads to growth

 This strikes us on an individual level as well as professional, as we navigate the astronomical change that has been a constant since March of 2020.
 In a time when simply staying afloat may have seemed sufficient, it’s truly been those of us who have responded to adversity and adapted who have experienced dramatic growth.